Finger pinching conspiracy theory: Internet trolling

 Critics of the finger pinching theory have focused on the impact of online communities, addressing their role in spreading rumors and encouraging online harassment against victims.
 Numerous authors have argued that a considerable number of theorists are exposed to male-dominated internet forums and social media.
 A 2021 The Hankyoreh report found that the accusations against GS25 in May 2021 came from and were subsequently spread by male-focused websites, including DC Inside, MLBpark, FM Korea, and Ruliweb.
 Based on its research, The Hankyoreh suggested these websites were pivotal to the backlash pattern.
 Other websites that some argued influenced the theorists include Namuwiki and Arcalive.

 The male-dominated online communities were recognised as the driving force to spread the conspiracy theories and vilify feminist movements.
 Gu Jihye, Kookmin University professor, collected internet posts about the GS25 incident from one of these online communities, and analyzed how its users treated feminist agenda.
 Gu found that, despite the online community being identified as generally progressive in the political spectrum, the users shared misogynist discourse that affirmed the GS25 conspiracy theories, regarding feminists as a threat to the South Korean society.
 Gu claimed that the community propagated a "us versus them" narrative, describing feminism as antisocial agenda incompatible to the progressive politics.
-Gu argued the online forum achieved this by equating marginalized radical feminist groups like Megalia to general feminist movement, blaming the latter for the former.
+Gu found the online forum achieved this by equating marginalized radical feminist groups like Megalia to general feminist movement, blaming the latter for the former.
 Writing for Hankook Ilbo, Lee Hyemi likewise argued the online communities misled their users by exaggerating the presence of now-defunct Megalia even though it was short-lived and, at its prime, didn't have nearly as many members as other active websites like Ilbe Storehouse and FM Korea.
 The Hankyorehs research reported the users of male-dominated online communities posted about accusing organizations of radical feminism and discussing how to protest against them.

 The finger pinching theory was debated as a medium of justifying harassment against women.
-The Korea Herald cited Jammi, a livestreamer accused of being a radical feminist in 2019 after she used a pinching hand sign, as an example of growing anti-feminist expectations placed on female celebrities.
-Jammi later committed suicide in January 2022 after online accusations of her being misandrist, with her news coverage mentioning the finger pinching incident.
+The Korea Herald cited Jammi, a livestreamer accused of being a radical feminist after she used a pinching hand sign, as an example of growing anti-feminist expectations placed on female celebrities.
+Jammi later committed suicide after online accusations of her being misandrist, with her news coverage mentioning the finger pinching incident.
 Seoul Shinmun regarded the finger pinching theory as a tool of "hatred framing", taking certain keywords out of context and misrepresenting them to incriminate the speaker.
+Yang Souhee proposed that these accusations are motivated by the desire to control women, deter them from embracing feminism, and solidify male power within society.